 "A crafty woman," I yell into the squeal of the wind.
 Worthy of a superman.
 Worthy of me.
 If only she had been loyal.

-I nod, look down.
-She reaches for my hand, touches it gently, then with more assurance when I do not pull away.
+I nod and look down.
+She reaches for my hand, touching it gently, then with more assurance when I don't pull away.

 Her voice is low as she moves closer to me.
 "I know how you love her."

 I nod, close my eyes, and take a deep breath.
 It is a gesture that conveys great emotion.

 "I would do anything to ease your pain," she whispers.

 I do not look up, just rest my other hand on top of hers, capturing it in my grasp.
 I whisper, "She is my beloved wife."

 "She lived a life few could ever hope to have," Tamara says.
 "She was the wife of a superior being."

 I nod and lean against her slightly.
 It is only a matter of time before I take her to my bed.
 But for now, I simply accept her compassion.
 The others will see my steadfastness, my devotion to my dying wife.
 They will see, and they will be moved.